OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

   ...

-The ``version`` statement tells the compiler in which version of Liquidity the contract is written.
+The optional ``version`` statement tells the compiler in which version of Liquidity the contract is written.
 The compiler will reject any contract that has a version that it does not understand (too old, more recent).
-We expect to reach version 1.0 at the launch of the Tezos network.

 A contract is composed of type declarations, local values definitions, an initializer, and a set of entry points.
 The type ``storage`` must